Projects

 The extraction and processing of sandstone entails many risks.
 Due to the complex value chain of processing sandstone into cobblestones, a collective approach is needed to address risks.

-In 2021, a broad stakeholder dialogue was initiated between sandstone suppliers and local organizations in Rajasthan (India), TruStone companies and Dutch NGO Arisa.
+In 2021, a broad stakeholder dialogue was initiated between sandstone suppliers and local organisations in Rajasthan (India), TruStone companies and Dutch NGO Arisa.
 Rajasthan is the largest sandstone producing state in India.
 The purpose of the dialogue is to share challenges and good examples and jointly formulate practical solutions to achieve a responsible and sustainable sandstone sector in Rajasthan.

 Read the risk analysis in India